Last Updated on

 - If your baby starts to cry, ask to have him or her back as she needs you.
 She may need to be changed or fed, or simply needs your comfort after being handled by people she doesn’t know.

-- If possible, do not allow others to handle your baby for too long as your little one may become over stimulated, and they will need their rest.
+- If possible, do not allow others to handle your baby for too long as your little one may become over-stimulated, and they will need their rest.

-How to Tell Visitors Politely to Keep their Hands Off Your Baby
+How to Politely Tell Visitors to Keep Their Hands Off Your Baby

 A few ideas to help you do so without being offensive towards anybody.